andrehertwig/admintool/README.md

     //clear all components
     adminTool.getComponents().clear();

-    //finally add the new components
+    //finally add the new component
     adminTool.getComponents().add(component3);

 ```